wkdgmr/wkdmod/README.md

 - I have chosen to have uniques roll stats in line with the affix table, and I call this out in this document.
 If there is an affix with a corresponding stat on a unique, it is called out
 - Some Uniques are simply just going to be better than others, no way to avoid that.
 But hopefully everything is at least useful if found in a playthrough even if not the most optimal piece in the long run... also trying to maintain theme of the items as well
+- There have been a ton of unique items given spell-on-strike and bows that shoot spells... explore the dungeon to find these new powerful weapons!

 **SPELL AND ELEMENTAL WEAPON DAMAGE BALANCING**
 - Holy Bolt is now Magic Missile